sagarjethi/Time-Fi/README.md

 ##  ****Solution****

-A decentralised P2P platform to reduce the barrier between creator and consumer on Zil ecosystem.
+A decentralised P2P platform to reduce the barrier between creator and consumer on XRPL ecosystem.

 • It will have the power to create its own token.